philzook58/philzook58.github.io/_posts/2024-07-15-linear_grobner_egraph.md

     ⎢                ⎥
     ⎣0  0   0   1  -1⎦

 We can get the reduced row echelon form.
-This is using row additions turn turn the leading coefficients to 1 and clear out that coefficient from the lower rows.
+This is using row additions to turn the leading coefficients to 1 and clear out that coefficient from the lower rows.
 <https://en.wikipedia.org/wiki/Row_echelon_form>

 ```python